codacy-badger/DiscordBot/README.md

 # DiscordBot

 This a discord bot that I have made with loads of commands available
-The `MIT License` has been applied to this project so you are able to change the whole document at your wish
+The `MIT License` has been applied to this project so you are able to change the project at your wish

 ## What it can do